-This degree will benefit you in ways a master of business administration (MBA) or master of information science (MIS) degree program cannot because it combines the best of both.
+This degree integrates business administration and information sciences by combining the best of both.
 You will receive the quality and valuable business and leadership instruction as well as the rich technical data curriculum covering areas from data science to networking to coding.
 As a result, you will be a sought-after commodity in the business and tech world, where the boundaries are increasingly disappearing.

 Immersive learning is Ball State University’s approach to student-driven projects, lasting outcomes, and community partnerships.

 In our program, you can take part in special projects for information and communication companies.
 You can gain valuable experience and build business relationships in the process.
 You’ll receive:

 - real-life application of the concepts you are learning in the classroom

 - feedback from professors, alumni, and industry professionals to reinforce your management and leadership skills